tazyqui/WikiGame/README.md

 # Project3
 #This is the github repository for our Project 3
 #Bryant Arias, Vicente Cortes, Tan Nguyen
-#Main file found in jss folder
+#Main file found in js folder